 If an individual has not completed their GED® exam before January 2014, they will be required to adhere to the new standards and any partially completed testing will be void.

 The Microsoft IT Academy allows students to learn basic digital literacy skills, as well as earn a Microsoft Office Specialist (MOS) certification in one or more programs within the Microsoft Office suite.
 Students can register and work within the program at the ASU-Searcy Adult Education Center.
 Certifications are available in Microsoft Word, Excel, PowerPoint, Access, SharePoint, OneNote, and Outlook.
 To find out more about the Microsoft IT Academy program offered at the ASU-Searcy Adult Education Center, call (501) 207-6290 or stop by our office in Room 406 on the ASU-Searcy campus.

-Did you ever think about a career in heating, ventilation, and air conditioning (HVAC)?
+Did you ever think about a career Auto Body?
 Does learning a new skill or trade such as welding sound like something you want to do?
 ASU-Searcy has a new program on campus that can help you achieve your goals.
 Students who are enrolled in the Adult Education program can apply if they meet certain requirements of the program.
-The program allows eligible students to attend college classes in welding or HVAC while also working toward their GED diploma.
+The program allows eligible students to attend college classes in welding or Auto Body while also working toward their GED diploma.
 With the assistance of technical and adult education instructors, students are offered more support and assistance to help them reach their educational goals.

-For students interested in the HVAC or welding programs, please see Sherry Organ in the Adult Education Department for more information regarding enrollment, testing, tuition and fees for this program.
+For students interested in the Auto Body or welding programs, please see Sherry Organ in the Adult Education Department for more information regarding enrollment, testing, tuition and fees for this program.